North Downs Line: Purchase by the SER and late 19th century

 In the mid-1850s, Aldershot Military Town was established for the British Army in north-east Hampshire.
 In 1858, the SER opened North Camp station to serve the new camps.
 A goods yard was constructed at the station in 1859-60.

 Wokingham Junction was created in 1856, when the line from Ascot opened.
 A Class 166 heads towards after departing from Wokingham station.

 Several connections between the North Downs Line and other lines were created in the second half of the 19th century.
 The first was a 300 m single-track link running into the GWR station at Reading, which opened on 30 August 1855.
-The Staines, Wokingham and Woking Junction Railway (SW&WR), which had been granted running powers over the Wokingham-Reading section in 1853, opened its line from Ascot on 9 July 1856.
+The Staines, Wokingham and Woking Railway (SW&WR), which had been granted running powers over the Wokingham-Reading section in 1853, opened its line from Ascot on 9 July 1856.
 A second link at Reading, which passed under the Great Western Main Line and which was owned by the GWR and SW&WR, was opened to goods services on 1 December 1858 and to passenger trains on 17 January the following year.
 At Dorking, a single-track west-to-south spur joining the Leatherhead-Horsham line, was opened on 1 May 1867 but closed around the end of the century.
 The fourth link, a tight curve to the Alton line allowing SER trains from Ash to run into Aldershot station, was completed in 1879.

 The construction of the railway line from Godalming to was completed in late 1858, although the first passenger services did not start running until January the following year.
 Since the line had been built on a speculative basis by the independent Portsmouth Railway (PR) company, it was unclear whether the LSWR would allow its trains to run over its line via Guildford and Woking to reach London.
 In July 1854, the PR gained authorisation to extend its line northwards from Godalming to Shalford, where it could join the North Downs Line.
 New embankments and a wooden trestle bridge across the River Wey were constructed by the SER to create a triangular junction at Shalford, providing an alternative route to the capital.
 However, before the link could be completed, the LSWR decided to allow PR trains to use its line, eliminating the immediate need for the connection.
 It is unclear whether track was ever laid over the spur, but the SER decided not to continue its work, fearing that completion would violate its long-standing agreement with the London, Brighton and South Coast Railway not to compete for traffic to Portsmouth.